 This combination of need, capacity and scale makes the West Midlands an ideal place to trial EIZs.

-Please follow the links below to find more about each Energy Innovation Zone:
+Please follow the links below to find more about each Energy Innovation Zones in the West Midlands: